 Comfort

-The Sennheiser Accentum is the 2nd lightest over-ear, wireless, ANC headphones as weighed on my scale:
+The Sennheiser Accentum is one of the lighter over-ear wireless ANC headphones as weighed on my scale:

 - Sony WH-CH720N – 186.4 grams